dataGriff/SQLServerIndexes/ReadMe.md

 WHERE CalendarMonthNo = 201401;
 ```

-Still performing clustered index scan on the fatc table and 18227 logical reads...
+Still performing clustered index scan on the fact table and 18227 logical reads...

 We also now need to included the TestKey in the DateKey index so that the entire query is covered by a nonclustered index.